Pranyub/mitre-ectf-2023/documentation/design_doc.md

 - `signature`: factory signature of public key

 These are all generated in factory and are unique to each device (except for factory signature) - they *never* change.

+In addition, paired fobs and cars will both contain a `symmetric secret` used in the unlock process.

 ---